10 Things to do in Morocco in 2022

 In addition, there is a stock exchange in the port, and the Agadir port cannot be missed in any case.
 True, it would be nice to dress modestly and unsightly, so as not to distract serious men from serious work and not to provoke various frivolities.

-3 – Next thing to do in Morocco fall into Essaouira
+3 – fall into Essaouira

 Small echoes walk in the frozen coolness of the stone medina.
 A word accidentally dropped at sunrise wanders with a barely perceptible roar through the narrow streets, as if trying to find a way out of the walls of the old city.
 Just like tourists overgrown with maps, who, having lost hope of getting out.
 Give themselves up to the motley crowd, carrying them in their stream through the maze of winding ribbon streets.

-But then in the afternoon, in the afternoon and until the evening.
+But then in the afternoon, in the afternoon, and until the evening.
 In the morning, the stone world, diluted with rare lonely palm trees, is immersed in contemplative melancholy.
 And local residents, lonely perched on the cast-iron cannons of the fort, catch its “wave”, meditatively peering into the horizon.

 The hustle and bustle of Essaouira

 Surprisingly, despite the hustle and bustle, without which no Moroccan medina is inconceivable, Essaouira is incredibly intelligent.
 And the point is not even that it is a city of artists and musicians, where every tenth shop is a gallery or a music store, but in the attitude of the local people living in complete harmony with themselves and their city.
 It’s a strange thing, but it is in Essaouira, like nowhere else, that it is quite natural to feel like a part of something in common.